 How do I apply for admission to the graduate program?
 Applications must be submitted electronically through the Office of Enrollment Management.
 Applications are received and processed by this office.
 Questions or problems concerning the application should be addressed to Sue Coates at firstname.lastname@example.org

 Do you accept out-of-state students?
 Please click here for a list of states we are authorized in.
 Tuition and fees are higher for out-of-state students, however.
 For tuition and fee information, please click here.

 How do I become a South Carolina resident?
 Residency is determined by the Office of Enrollment Management.
 For more information, please visit this site:Click Here

 Do you accept international students?
 Due to the distance-education nature of this program, MUSC is unable to issue I-20 forms to allow students to obtain F-1 student visas.
 Only U.S. citizens, permanent residents, and those holding other valid U.S. visas will be accepted.
 Please note that MUSC cannot establish a legal contract with any sites outside of the United States for clinical courses, so clinicals must be done within the U.S.

 Is financial aid available?
 Yes, for more information, please visit this site:Click Here

 Are scholarships available?
 Yes, scholarships are available to students who have completed a FAFSA with the Office of Financial Aid.
 They are awarded based on need, academic merit, and scholarship criteria after a student has been admitted to the College of Nursing.
-There is no separate scholarship application process required.
 To review scholarships offered through the College of Nursing, click here.